Integrations in Multiple Regions

 section in your YAML.

 - If you rename a config variable, the Prismatic API will not be able to match the config variable in the YAML with the config variable in the existing integration, and will create a new config variable and delete the old one.
 This will cause issues if you have already configured instances of your integration.
-When a customer updates their instance, their old config variables will be removed and new ones will need be reconfigured (this includes OAuth 2.0 connections - the customer user will need to reauthenticate their connection).
+When a customer updates their instance, their old config variables will be removed and new ones will need to be reconfigured (this includes OAuth 2.0 connections - the customer user will need to reauthenticate their connection).

 To ensure that the Prismatic API matches the flow or config variable in the YAML with the flow or config variable in the existing integration, you should include a renameAttributes